margotbligh/sugarMassesPredict/README.md

-                        hexose: 0 for no {default}, 1 for yes -m str [str ...], --modifications str [str ...] space separated list of modifications to consider. allowed values: none OR all OR any combination of sulphate, carboxyl, phosphate, deoxy, nacetyl,
+                        hexose: 0 for no {default}, 1 for yes -m str [str ...], --modifications str [str ...] space separated list of modifications to consider. note that alditol and unsaturated are max once per saccharide. allowed values: none OR all OR any combination of carboxyl, phosphate, deoxy, nacetyl,
+                        omethyl, anhydrobridge, oacetyl, unsaturated, alditol,
+                        sulphate
-                        omethyl, anhydrobridge, oacetyl, unsaturated -n int, --nmod_max int
+  -n int, --nmod_max int
-                        max no. of modifications per monomer on average {default 1}
+                        max no. of modifications per monomer on average {default 1}. does not take into account unsaturated or alditol.
+  -ds int, --double_sulphate int
+                        can monomers be double-sulphated: 0 for no {default}, 1 for yes. for this you MUST give a value of at least 2 to -n/--nmod_max
   -ld str [str ...], --LorD_isomers str [str ...]
                         isomers calculated for L and/or D enantiomers {default D only}. write space separated if both